Dean161/Timebox/docs/_posts/2018-06-19-Implementation and UI Design.md

-Another key change in our app is on the review page, where we show a graphical representation of all activities.Our first design showed filter options based on either start & end date or categories which was not practically correct.
-However, after clarifying with the customer we are designing a review screen where the user can choose start & end date and select few or all categories.
+Another key change in our app is on the review page, where we show a graphical representation of all activities.Our first design showed filter options based on either start & end date or categories which was practically not correct.
+However, after clarifying with the customer, we are designing a review screen where the user can choose start & end date and select few or all categories.
 The graph will display the percentage of categories for selected time period.